OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 - $Odds_{(math=54)}/Odds_{(math=53)} = 1.1692241$

-Which goes with our interpretation mentioned earlier.
+Which goes with the interpretation mentioned earlier.